United Airlines Passengers Trapped On Canadian Runway For 14 Hours After Plane Doors Froze Shut

 — CNN (@CNN) January 20, 2019

 One passenger on the plane, Steven Lau, tweeted the scenes after a couple of hours sitting on the tarmac.
-He said, “Never a good sign for your flight when the plane has been sitting on the tarmac for 2+ hours and the pilots are in the cabin taking suggestions from nearby passengers about how to close/arm the emergency exit door.”

 Never a good sign for your flight when the plane has been sitting on the tarmac for 2+ hours and the pilots are in the cabin taking suggestions from nearby passengers about how to close/arm the emergency exit door